From BEFORE to AFTER… Musings around my own KITCHEN Reno, while learning alllllll the things about DESIGN for current and future Clients

 I could patch + repair, de-clutter, clean up a bit, but … honestly I’ve.Done.That.
 I’ve (temporarily) repainted the lower cupboards from black-brown to medium grey.
 I’ve cleaned the warped cabinetry next to hot areas, I’ve repainted the marble on the main Island top (behind that ^ photo), I’ve tried to glue the plastic that covers the range’s digital readings back on (many times), I’ve installed vinyl flooring to cover the dark, old tile, I’ve tried to make a toaster oven do what a second oven ought to…

-As we look at another 10-20 years in this house before we can POSSIBLY downsize (so, basically ’til we die…), a Kitchen re-vamp is top of MY priority list.
+As we look at another 10-20 years in this house before we can POSSIBLY downsize (so, basically ’til we can barely move anymore LOL…), a Kitchen re-vamp is top of MY priority list.
+It is time.

 It is also very important to me to re-use, re-cycle and re-purpose as much of the old Kitchen as possible, so – stay tuned!
 It will depend a great deal on having the right help, within the right budget.
 My hope is that everything I learn and do here can be shared with YOU ALL to inspire, support, and help compose YOUR Kitchens to work their best for you and your special dance.
 It is, after all, the heart of the HOME.